ammarahm-ed/react-native-mmkv-storage/docs/creatinginstance.md

 ## Encryption with custom key

 While the library can handle the encryption itself, you can choose to provide your own custom encryption key etc. For example, you maybe want to encrypt the storage with a token or user password.
-This is stored in secure storage by default.

 ```js
 const MMKVwithEncryptionKey = new MMKVStorage.Loader()